 by Texas Homesteader ~

-We have many Bois d’Arc trees (aka: Osage Orange trees) on our property.
+We have many Bois d’Arc trees (aka: Osage Orange trees) on our Northeast Texas property.
 I guess I’ve always just assumed people throughout the U.S. had them on their property too.

-They pretty much grow wild here and we have these trees scattered throughout our property.
+They grow wild here and we have several trees scattered throughout our property.

 by Texas Homesteader ~

 The misery of itching from a chigger bite can last for weeks.
-I’ve sure heard some crazy cures, most of them WRONG! (and some downright dangerous too).
+Many believe the itching is from a chigger buried in the skin.
+I’ve heard some crazy remedies for the itching, most of them WRONG! (and some downright dangerous too).
 Read on to separate fact from fallacy with these tiny, itchy pests.